Workers’ compensation benefits cover workers injured on the job every day. But these benefits don’t cover all the damages caused by an accident.

 A personal injury lawsuit could be far more complex and time consuming.
 The process would start with a complaint being filed in either state or federal court.
 That could start a potentially drawn out procedural battle where the defendant tries to have the complaint dismissed completely or have it limited in scope.
 A defendant may also implead in other defendants it thinks may be responsible into the case.
 Once the complaint is answered, the discovery process normally begins.
 Experts could be hired by both sides to establish how the accident happened and who is to blame for it.
 After discovery, a defendant could ask for a motion for summary judgment in its favor.
 There could be any number of issues that would need to be resolved before a trial, and after a decision is made, it could be appealed.

 But with this added complexity, time, energy and costs of a third party liability claim, also comes potentially far greater damages for an injury.
 There is no free lunch.

-For additional information about New York workers compensation and third party liability claims, or to discuss the particulars of accident claim with an experienced New York personal injury attorney, please call us toll free at 1-800-993-6134, or fill out a contact intake form and one our experienced personal injury team members will contact you.
+For additional information about New York workers compensation and third party liability claims, or to discuss the particulars of accident claim with an experienced New York personal injury attorney, please call us at (718) 993-9999, or fill out a contact intake form and one our experienced personal injury team members will contact you.